 One need that can easily go unseen is children in the foster care system.
 Right now, there are more than 440,000 children in foster care.
 That number continues to rise, and the statistics on teenagers “aging out” of the system are horrifying.
 Most who work closely with the child welfare system in America will admit that it is a flawed and broken system.
 There are far more children needing a safe and loving home than there are families willing to care for them.

 This is why it’s so important for the church to be the leader in caring for children in foster care.
 The church understands that loving children in foster care does not have race or ethnic boundaries.
-The church understands that loving children in foster care will demand time, energy, and resources.
+We needs to understand that loving children in foster care will demand time, energy, and resources.
 The church understands that loving children in foster care is not optional.
 The Bible is clear: Christians must stand in the gap for children from hard places.

 Most Christians understand that orphan care and foster care are biblical mandates, not just suggestions.
-There has been a groundswell of growing interest from the church over the last decade about being more intentional, and this is very encouraging.
-Nonetheless, the needs continue to rise, and more children need help.
-The good news is that there is something everyone can do to help, even if you aren’t sure that being a foster parent is something God has called you to at the moment.
+There has been a groundswell of growing interest from the church over the last decade about being more intentional.
+This is very encouraging.
+Nonetheless, the needs continue to rise.
+More children need help.
+The good news is that there is something everyone can do to help.
+Even if you aren’t sure that being a foster parent is something God has called you to at the moment, you can still love our neighbor.
 Here are five ways you can be a Good Samaritan to children in foster care: